fractureinc/claude-code-github-action/README.md

 ### 1. Add Claude to Your Repository

-Create two simple workflow files to integrate Claude with your repository:
+Create a workflow file to integrate Claude with your repository:

 **File: `.github/workflows/claude-code.yml`**
 ```yaml